ZywooSimple/RT-SRTS/README.md

 The Reconstruction Toolkit (RTK) is an open source cross-platform software for rapid cone beam CT reconstruction based on the Insight Toolkit (ITK).
 RTK is an open source package of CBCT reconstruction algorithms, owned by Kitware, and is based on the ITK package extension.
 RTK implements many existing CT image reconstruction algorithms, including ADMM, SART, SIRT, POCS, etc.

 We use RTK to obtain DRR images from CT images at a certain angle.
+If you can't properly use the RTK, I recommend that you look through the RTK official website.[RTK - Reconstruction Toolkit (openrtk.org)](https://www.openrtk.org/)

 ## Introduction
 Our network is structured as follows.